 Purpose:

 This agreement is designed to streamline contract negotiations for inter-institutional, Health Canada–regulated clinical trials funded by the Tri-Council Agencies (CIHR, NSERC, SSHRC).
 By establishing a pre-negotiated, legally binding framework, it aims to improve efficiency and accelerate study start-up timelines for academic and affiliated healthcare institutions/health authorities participating in these studies.
+The gPSA-Regulated has provisions appropriate for using a study drug or device in an academic clinical trial.

 Agreement Structure: